-For the second query song, we picked “One” by U2 which has been covered by Mary J. Blige, so it makes sense, that the cover version appears first in the result set because the lyrics are the same.
-We also have very different genres in this result set, The query song is a rock ballad, the retrieved songs are from the genres R&B, Grunge, EDM and Pop-Rock.
+For the second query track, we picked “One” by U2.
+The data also includes a cover version of it by Mary J. Blige, which appears first in the result set because of the identical lyrics.
+The result also displays a diversity in genre.
+The genre of the query track is best described as rock ballad, whereas the genre of the retrieved songs ranges from the genres R&B, Grunge, EDM and Pop-Rock.
 There is also one Spanish song in the result.

-Query Song 3: Every Christmas by Kelly Clarkson
+Query Track 3: Every Christmas by Kelly Clarkson

 Result list: